 Raising and Lowering the Unit

-Two handles can be found underneath the sides of the monitor platform.
-To adjust the FlexiSpot M2, press both handles to release the unit from its locking mechanism.
+There is a single handle found underneath the right side of the monitor platform.
+To adjust the FlexiSpot M2, press and hold the handle to release the unit from its locking mechanism.
 Move the unit up or down freely.
-To lock the unit into one of the twelve different positions, release the handles.
+To lock the unit into one of the twelve different positions, release the handle.
+The FlexiSpot M2 is one of the easiest converters I have used.
+It requires very little physical effort.
+The straight up and down lifting pattern also makes adjustments easier because you do not need to step back awkwardly, like z shaped bases that move out and up.

-It is important to note that the FlexiSpot M2 does not have infinite lock.
-Infinite lock means that the unit can be locked in any position you’d like and not a predetermined set of positions.
+It is important to note that the FlexiSpot M2 does not have infinite position lock.
+Infinite position lock means that the unit can be locked in any position you’d like instead of being limited to a predetermined set of positions.
 Make sure to pull up or press down on the unit after getting to your desired height to make sure the unit locks into place.
 You should be able to hear it click.

 FlexiSpot m2 Stability

 The keyboard tray and the monitor platform are at a fixed distance from each other which means that the M2 is not dual ergonomic.
-The only way to make this product dual ergonomic is to add a monitor arm to the monitor platform.
-This is very easily done since FlexiSpot includes a small mounting hole with a screw to attach a monitor arm, but it will come at an extra cost.
+Dual ergonomics allows you to adjust the monitor and keyboard separately, so that both can be at their optimal height.
+To make the M2 dual ergonomic, you will need to add a monitor arm to the monitor platform.
+This is very easily done since FlexiSpot includes a small grommet mounting hole to attach a monitor arm.

-The second problem is the limited adjustment range.
-The 12 different positions don’t allow the unit to go high enough for taller people.
-The tallest height for the keyboard tray on the FlexiSpot M2 is 15” above your work surface.
+The height adjustment range will work for a lot of people, but it is not wide enough to accommodate short and tall people that are on the end of the spectrum.
+The highest height for the keyboard tray on the FlexiSpot M2 is 15” above your worksurface.
 According to our standing desk calculator, the FlexiSpot M2 is only ergonomic for people 6’1” and under, when using a standard 30” height desk to place the unit on.
+This adjustment range may also be a problem on the low end.
+The keyboard tray sits about an inch off your desk, so your normal typing height will be higher than normal.

 There is a lot of usable task space on the FlexiSpot M2.
 The keyboard tray provides more than enough space for a keyboard and mouse.
 I have no problem using my Microsoft ergonomic keyboard which is a bit larger than the average keyboard.
 The mouse areas are large enough to use your non-mouse side for something like your phone or calculator.

 I think that the FlexiSpot M2 does a decent job with wire management.
-They do not have a nice built-in wire management system, but they did take some steps to help minimize the problems found with it.
+They do not have a nice built-in wire management system but they did take some steps to help minimize the problems found with wire management.

 What do I like?